 - Use ground ambulance for in-city emergencies and stable planned intercity transfers; reserve air ambulance for time-critical trauma and geographically isolated patients.

-The choice between air ambulance and ground ambulance is not the patient's family's call — it is the output of a decision table.
+In an emergency, the choice between air ambulance and ground ambulance is not the patient's family's call — it is the output of a decision table.
 In Türkiye that decision table is set by the Circular B.10.0.TSH.0.16.08 — Principles for the Operation of Ambulance Aircraft, issued by the Ministry of Health in 2008 and still in force.
 [1] Sections 7.3 and 7.4 of the Circular specify which clinical picture warrants which transport mode using thresholds on Glasgow Coma Score, blood pressure, distance and geography.

 Quick Answer